-I read the other day that noise contamination is the new smoking (I thought sitting was the new smoking).
+I read the other day that noise contamination is the new secondhand smoke (I thought sitting was the new secondhand smoke).
 This observation was based on data that shows hearing loss is pervasive in our society and is, much like smoking, preventable.
 We are frequently asked to conduct noise surveys in the workplace by companies that want to proactively help their employees prevent hearing loss.
 You too can do this on your own with your smartphone.
 I have an app that I like to pull out when we are in a high noise area so that I can confirm what my ears are telling me – “it’s too noisy here”!

 When we find noise levels in the workplace are too high, there are several recommendations that we can make to reduce the worker’s exposure to noise.
 You may want to use some of these ideas at home or in your workplace.
 My go-to solution is ear plugs.
 I usually have a set with me (yes, I know that’s a little weird) when I know I’ll be in environments that might expose me to those 100+ dBA events (for instance, in an airplane it can reach 105 dBA during take off and landing, so you’ll see me with my noise cancelling headphones on).
 They also make noise cancelling window coverings for us urban dwellers so that you can block out street noise (this is one of the EU’s big concerns).